-Guidance for Diabetic Persons having a sigmoid/ colonoscopy or combined OGD and colonoscopy
+Guidance for Diabetic Persons having bowel preparation for a flexible sigmoidoscopy or a colonoscopy or a combined gastroscopy and colonoscopy

 This guidance is provided to assist with your preparation for your endoscopic procedure.
 If you feel unclear about how to proceed after reading this information, please contact your diabetes specialist nurse, or practice nurse or general practitioner for personalised advice.